ARMmbed/BLEIntros/Docs/GettingStarted/URIBeacon.md

 5. Compile the code.
 It will be downloaded to your Downloads folder (on some browsers you may need to specify a download location). <br />**Note:** make sure you've selected the correct platform as the compilation target.
 The platform is shown on the right-hand top corner of the compiler.
 If you're seeing the wrong platform, click it to open the Select Platform window.

-6. Drag and drop the compiled file to your board.
+6. Drag and drop the compiled file to your board as it appears in the file explorer.
+</br>**Note:** if your board appears as JLINK instead of mbed, please go to the [platform page](developer.mbed.org/platforms/) for your board and follow the firmware update instructions.

 7. Restart the board.